 2. Phishing emails, texts, calls, and websites

 Any information you send — like account passwords or credit card numbers — will go directly to the scammer and can be used to steal your identity.
-If you click a link, you’ll most likely download malware or ransomware onto your devices.
+If you click on a link, you’ll most likely download malware or ransomware onto your devices.

 Cryptocurrency scams can happen when someone tricks you into giving them access to your online wallet and steals your coins.
 Even worse, recently there has been a surge in fraudulent crypto recovery services, where scammers claim to help you recover lost crypto but really steal even more from you.